anOsuPlayer/Moona/GUIDE.md

 Before going on, I'd better remind you of something very important, which is that *serials are also naturals*: if a certain type specifies an ID, it *also* has to specify *a nature*, "classifying" that specific object on both a *general* and *specific* aspect.
 This is the reason behind why the *Serial interface extends the Natural interface*, inside Moona there cannot be a clear distinction between two object which generalities are not known.

 The Serial interface contains the *.id() method*, which returns a long number identifying a certain object (its *ID*).
 In classes belonging to the framework, they are *never* arbitrarily assigned, but there's a method in the Moona Class which generates them accordingly to how many were already requested.
+IDs are *always stored inside a field in every object*; since the ID is required to *not change in time* is always saved like this (in many cases it's declared as final, too).

 As mentioned, serials add *another layer of distinction* between objects: if a nature identifies *a large group of objects*, an ID, on the other hand, helps *telling objects apart from each other*.
 The concept might seem ratherly useless but, believe me, it's not: since each serial has its own unique identifier, via the Moona Class is possible to *recall serials by knowing their ID*: if a serial element [is added](#moona-class-) to the Moona Class, it automatically becomes *dependent from its ID*.